 Blind Testing: In a blind test, only the name of the targeted enterprise is given to the tester.
 In this way, the professional get a real-time picture of how an actual application’s assault would occur.

-Double Blind Testing: In this type of test, even the security professional does not have prior knowledge of the simulated attack.
-Just like, in the real-time scenarios, they will have no time to get prepared for the defense before the attack.
+Double-Blind Testing: In this type of test, even the security professional does not have prior knowledge of the simulated attack.
+Just like, in real-time scenarios, they will have no time to get prepared for the defence before the attack.

 At BugRaptors, we have talented test professionals who are constantly helping our clients by identifying the security gaps or breaches at the earliest by intelligently managing vulnerabilities through precise security testing solutions, to avoid network downtime costs, and preserving the image of the enterprises by maintaining the customer loyalty as well.